0xjacobb/DateToBitcoinBlockConverter/README.md

 # DateToBitcoinBlockConverter
+## Short Overview
 This code takes a specific date in UTC time format and convert it into a new time format, the Bitcoin block number.
 Becasue Bitcoin blocks are created every 10 minutes in avarage, the conversion is not very precice, but precice enough for some use cases.

+It's a flask app running on Heroku

+## Description
 The thread describes another issue with the "correct time conversion": [What format is the time of a Bitcoin transaction stored in?](https://bitcoin.stackexchange.com/questions/7788/what-format-is-the-time-of-a-bitcoin-transaction-stored-in#23681)

 "There are several things you could mean by the time of the transaction:"